Rengkat/beam-backend/README.md

-# Simple Fintech Application
+# Beam Fintech Application

 This project is a simple fintech application designed to provide core functionalities for user account management, financial transactions, and balance tracking.
-The application consists of a backend API built with Node.js and Express, and a frontend built with React.js.
+The application consists of a backend API built with Node.js and Express, PostgresQL and a frontend built with React.js.

 ## Features